winniec9153/sep10-freedom-project/blog/entry03.md

 **Finalizing all my content so that it's ready for the website:**
 My topic Is Music so I did a FreedomProject Content of my topic to get ready to plan out for our website.
 We had to do Part A which is about tech invention about our topic.
 My topic is Music so i did research on Hardware and software technolgy related to music and I organized my software list through popularity.
 From 1 to be most well-known and the bottom is the least known among people.
 For hardware I organized it thorugh when the invention was first released.
 With the instrument being the oldest and the Hologram Microcosm being the most recent.
 For part B I had to think about music innovations that can be used in the music industry.
 I am doing this by using my creativity to think of one and brainstorming for future innovations related to Music.

+### Engineering Design Process:
+For the next steps